paula22on/3D_Scene_Segmentation/README.md

 - [ ] **TODO:** Explicar DALES i tot el preprocessing i posar visualitzacions - LAURA

-The DALES dataset is an aerial LiDAR collection featuring over half a billion hand-labeled points across 10 km2 and eight distinct object categories.
+The dataset used for this project is DALES, or Dayton Annotated Laser Earth Scan dataset.
+It is a new large-scale aerial LiDAR data set with nearly a half-billion points spanning 10 square kilometers of area.
 Unlike other datasets, DALES focuses on aerially collected data, introducing unique challenges and opportunities for 3D urban modeling and large-scale surveillance applications.
 With its vast scale and high resolution, DALES provides an extensive base for evaluating and developing 3D deep learning algorithms.

+DALES contains forty scenes of dense, labeled aerial data spanning multiple scene types, including urban, suburban, rural, and commercial.
+The data was hand-labeled by a team of expert LiDAR technicians into eight categories: ground, vegetation, cars, trucks, poles, power lines, fences, and buildings.
+The entired dataset is split into testing and training, and provided in 3 different data formats.
+The data format used in this project is LAS (LiDAR Aerial Survey).

 ![image](https://github.com/paula22on/3D_Scene_Segmentation/assets/135391540/db7a0824-a3d4-4459-bc0f-6f4104e9605c)